 Since parents can no longer help out, it is imperative that young adults sign a Health Care Proxy to outline their health care wishes and designate a Durable Power of Attorney to manage financial decisions, should assistance be needed.

-2. Protect Your Assets
+2. Protecting Your Assets (Yes, You Have Them!)

 Young adults often don’t realize the value in their estate given high debt loads.
 However, real estate, cars, jewelry and family heirlooms all have value, and it’s important that these assets are distributed to whom and how you want them.
 Many young adults are marrying later in life but may still be sharing homes and other assets with significant others.
 Creating an estate plan can help make sure that an unmarried partner may continue to live in their home, even if it isn’t in their name.